bontaq/coupons/README.md

 wonder:
 - parallel tests with a real database run in less than a second
 - build and running tests takes < 5 s
+  with more tests, full build and test takes 5.2s with --fast, still less than 5s